mattam82/coq/doc/sphinx/addendum/type-classes.rst

        :n:`typeclasses eauto best_effort`.

-     During type inference, typeclass resolution always uses the `best_effort` option: in case of failure, it hence constructs a partial solution for the goals and gives a more informative error message.
+     During type inference, typeclass resolution always uses the `best_effort` option: in case of failure, it constructs a partial solution for the goals and gives a more informative error message.
 It can be used the same way in interactive proofs to check which instances/hints are missing for a typeclass resolution to succeed.